TejSrivastava/Jubilant-octo-garbanzo/README.md

 # Jubilant-octo-garbanzo
-A Python chatbot for randomized texting
+A Python chatbot for randomized texting.